Harold Castro Player Props: Rockies vs. Nationals

 Harold Castro At The Plate

-- Castro is batting .265 with 10 doubles, a home run and six walks.
+- Castro is hitting .270 with 10 doubles, a home run and six walks.

-- In 60.6% of his 66 games this season, Castro has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Castro has reached base via a hit in 41 games this year (of 67 played), and had multiple hits in 11 of those games.

-- In 24.2% of his games this season, Castro has had at least one RBI.
-He's picked up more than one in 9.1% and driven in three or more of his team's runs in one contest.
+- In 17 games this year (25.4%), Castro has picked up an RBI, and in seven of those games (10.4%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.